 Statement for JATO Dynamics Ltd and its Subsidiaries

-The Modern Slavery Act 2015 requires commercial organisations with a turnover above £36 million to prepare and publish an annual “Slavery and Human Trafficking Statement”.
-This is JATO’s statement for the financial year ended 31st December 2017.
+The Modern Slavery Act 2015 requires commercial organisations which meet the relevant criteria to prepare and publish an annual “Slavery and Human Trafficking Statement”.
+This is JATO’s statement for the financial year ended 31st December 2018.

 JATO is wholly opposed to all forms of modern slavery and human trafficking.